apigee/apigeetool-node/README.md

 (optional) If specified, use the time zone to format the timestamps on the log records.
 If not specified, then the default is UTC.
 The timestamp name should be a name such as "PST."

+`--hosted-build`
+(optional) If specified will attempt to get the build logs for a deployed Hosted Function.

+`--hosted-runtime`
+(optional) If specified will attempt to get the runtime logs for a deployed Hosted Function.

 ## <a name="deploySharedflow"></a>deploySharedflow